 - 1. Short title, commencement and division into Parts. - 2.
 Repeal and savings.

-There are normal introductory clauses. - 3.
-Interpretation.
+These are normal introductory clauses.

+- 3. Interpretation.
 Compared with existing legislation the two most important changes are in the definitions of (a) "interest rate" and (b) "money lender". - (a) Many of the problems and misunderstandings associated with money lending transactions have been caused by the inability of borrowers to comprehend fully, or sometimes even to ascertain, what is the true and effective rate of interest applicable to a particular loan.
 Furthermore, disclosure of the true and effective rate of interest will enable a prospective borrower to compare the credit costs implicit in the various forms of credit which may be available to him.
-As the United States Consumer Credit Protection Act 1968 states "the informed use of credit results from an awareness of the cost thereof by consumers".

 Interest should be calculated only on the unpaid balance of principal.
-Obviously a statutory rate of interest per centum per annum is exceeded when interest at that rate is calculated on the original principal of a loan for its full duration and the total of the two amounts divided up into periodical repayments of both principal and interest - cf. the remarks of Dr. Pannam in "The Calculation of Interest at a Rate 'per cent per annum', vol. 40 (1966-67) Australian Law Journal at pp. 376-384.
+Obviously a statutory rate of interest per centum per annum is exceeded when interest at that rate is calculated on the original principal of a loan for its full duration and the total of the two amounts divided up into periodical repayments of both principal and interest - cf. the remarks of Dr. Pannam in "The Calculation of Interest at a Rate 'per cent per annum'", vol. 40 (1966-67) Australian Law Journal at pp. 376-384.

-A really "true" or "actual" rate of interest would be that calculated and charged on the daily principal balance.
+A really'true' or 'actual' rate of interest would be that calculated and charged on the daily principal balance.
 The further one moves from that basis the less does it become a true rate.

-In the Queensland Money Lenders Act (s.
-4A), the lender is obliged to calculate and charge interest on the monthly balance of the loan.
+In the Queensland Money Lenders Act (section 4A), the lender is obliged to calculate and charge interest on the monthly balance of the loan.
 Western Australia and the Australian Capital Territory have similar provisions.

-Whilst we concede that a daily rate would be impracticable of application, the Queensland requirement has proved salutary, and we have accordingly adopted it rather than an actuarily calculated "true effective rate" in a Schedule to the Bill or a "flat rate" which is not a rate per centum per annum.
+Whilst we concede that a daily rate would be impracticable of application, the Queensland requirement has proved salutary, and we have accordingly adopted it rather than an actuarily calculated "true effective rate" in a Schedule to the Bill or a 'flat rate' which is not a rate per centum per annum.